In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 2- Click Add route.

-3- Click on Add rules button for destination enter 0.0.0.0/0 (all packets for the internet) and then for targets select the Internet Gateway.
+3- Click on the Add rules button for the destination, enter 0.0.0.0/0 (all packets for the internet), and then for targets, select the Internet Gateway.

 4- Select (VPC1-IGW) have created as in the earliest.